thymikee/jest-preset-angular/examples/example-app-v12-monorepo/README.md

-# ExampleAppV12Monorepo
+# Example

+This is an example app using `jest-preset-angular`.
+It is not supposed to be a boilerplate for an Angular app tested with jest, but could be used as a rough reference for configuration.

+The jest configuration itself is located in the `projects/<appName>/jest.config.js`.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.0.

+## Running unit tests

+Run `yarn test` or `npm test` to execute the unit tests via [Jest](https://jestjs.io).

+## Running end-to-end tests

+End-to-end are not setup in this project.

 ## Development server